-If your child has additional needs the childcare provider can apply for inclusion funding to help them meet any extra needs that your child has.
-The provider should get help from a health or education professional such as a Health Visitor or Inclusion Partner to prove that the extra funding is needed.
-They should then apply to Essex County Council for an inclusion grant.
+If your child has additional needs the childcare provider can apply for Special Educational Needs Inclusion Funding (SENIF) as a contribution towards helping them meet any extra needs that your child has.
+The provider should get help from their Inclusion Partner if they need assistance with preparing the documents to submit for the funding request to be considered.